 5. Ease of transferring to other colleges

 This question is a bit more complex.
 In many states, it is pretty straightforward to transfer to a four-year state college or university after completing coursework at a community college in that state.
-StraighterLine also makes it super simple to transfer into a bachelor's degree programs at nearly 100 accredited colleges selected for their high-quality degree programs.
+StraighterLine also makes it super simple to transfer into a bachelor's degree programs at over 130 accredited colleges selected for their high-quality degree programs.
 A bonus with StraighterLine – you have your choice of schools in, or out of your state, or 100% online.
 It's pretty much a tie, depending on where you want to earn your degree.

 6. Time to earn your degree

 For students pursuing a 2-year associate degree, the stats are pretty grim.
 Only 5% of full time students earn their degree in 2 years.
 However, students successfully completing online courses have been shown to have significantly higher on time graduation rates.
 For example, fewer than 10% of students coming to WGU from StraighterLine have dropped out before earning their degree.
 Quality online courses have been proven to increase your success, count for credit towards your degree, and save you money.